 Palm Beach County SUPPORTS amending Section 316.193, adding and defining the term, "impairing substance" as a substance when taken into the human body, can impair, or diminish in some material respect, a person's normal faculties.
 That section will define alcoholic beverages, any chemical substance under F.S.
-893 and now the phrase "any other impairing substance, or any combination thereof" as a description of someone driving under the influence.
-Sponsoring this legislation for the 2022 session are Sen. Lori Berman (SB 436) and Rep. Joe Casello (HB 271).
+893 and add the phrase "any other impairing substance, or any combination thereof" as a description of someone driving under the influence.
+Sponsoring this legislation for the 2023 session were Sen. Lori Berman (SB 448) and Rep. Joe Casello (HB 549).